 A city was chosen due to being used primarily to allow the dog a break from the overnight train from Vienna.
 This was a great Interrail stop due to the cities fantastic citadel and nice food.
 Alba Iulia…

 The city with most tourist visits in Romania in the heart of Transylvania was to be our home for Christmas and New Year staying for over 3 weeks.
-A historical city with lots to see and do including easy access to the stunning Carpathian mountains which I took advantage of for a few winter walks.
+A historical city with lots to see and do including easy access to the stunning Carpathian mountains which I took advantage of for a few wintertime walks.
 Brasov…

 Return Journey Route